Gender discrimination in the medical professions: Female clinicians

-According to a Medscape survey, more than 10% of female physicians have experienced workplace sexual assault compared to just 4% of men.
+According to a Medscape survey, more than 10% of female physicians have experienced workplace sexual assault compared to 4% of men.
 Among women who have experienced sexual assault and harassment, 50% stated that this experience negatively impacted their career advancement.
 Sexual harassment is common amongst younger clinicians when they come in contact with male clinicians in power who have more seniority over them.
 Due to their sense of power over their coworkers and employees, they feel empowered to commit acts of sexual assault.
 In many cases, female survivors of sexual assault fail to come forward and report these crimes because they are labeled "troublemakers" and have a hard time finding new employment.
 As a result of this, and Human Relations typically functioning to protect the company/hospital rather than the survivor, female physician survivors are unlikely to report their experiences, resulting in future female physicians also remaining silent if abused, thus continue the cyclical cycle of misconduct within the medical system.